Please note: this feature is only available to PRO and Enterprise users.

 - During the active scan, NetSpot will disconnect from any other network it is connected to, in order to connect to the network you have designated for active scanning.
 So any other applications you have running that are connected to the Internet may see a disruption at that time.

-- If you do not see the network you wish to scan in the list, close NetSpot, connect to that Wi-Fi network on your computer, and then try again.
+- If you do not see the network you wish to scan in the list, quit NetSpot, connect to that Wi-Fi network on your computer, and then try again.

-- The default active scan method is HTTP, using PHP scripts stored on NetSpot’s servers.
+- The default active scan method is via HTTP, using smart cloud technology.
 If you wish to use this method, no additional setup is needed and you can proceed to the “How to Perform an Active Scan” section below.

-- To reset the HTTP settings to default, click the Reset to Defaults button in the Preferences panel.
+- To reset the HTTP settings to default, click the Reset to Defaults button in the Settings panel.

 NetSpot WiFi scanner for macOS is available